thebicycarl/project_notes/PLAN.md

 ## 1. Complete SJ course

+## 1a.
+FreeCodeCamp certification

+Just complete the projects to get the certification

 ## 2. Complete SJ frameworks on roadmap

 ## 3. Pick and complete 3 projects (based on low time to satisfaction)